freshworks/crayons/packages/crayons-core/src/components/datepicker/readme.md

 ></fw-datepicker>
 ```

+### Example 3
-maxYear and maxDate specified and if they contradict with each other, the maxYear value gets ignored and reset as per the maxDate.
+If maxYear and maxDate specified and if they contradict with each other, the maxYear value gets ignored and reset as per the maxDate.
 In the below example, the maxYear will be reset as '2022'.
 The dates that fall beyond the maxDate will be disabled in the calender.

 ```html live
 <fw-datepicker